Signs of a Water Leak Behind Walls

 Why Do I Hear Dripping In My Wall?

+You may be asking, why do I hear dripping in the wall?
 The dripping sound behind a wall doesn’t automatically mean leaking water.
 Several factors can cause such sound, and not all of them are dangerous.
 One of those factors is a faucet that is running.
 If you use water on the faucet and turn it off, the water will drain along the pipes behind the walls, and you will most likely hear a dripping sound.
 The same may happen when you use the shower when the remaining water drips off slowly until it dries up.
 Such drips usually clear away after a while, which means that endless dripping could be a sign of trouble and should be checked.
 When you use a faucet or the shower, the dripping will stop shortly afterward.

 Another reason why you might hear dripping behind the walls is when your pipes are becoming clogged.
 Clear drains usually allow quick passage of water, which results in the dripping stopping sooner.
 However, with partially blocked pipes, the water will run down slowly, which means you’ll hear dripping for longer.
 To determine whether the problems if with clogging, use baking soda, vinegar, and water to try to unblock the pipes.
 If the dripping persists, call a professional.